 MuCEM (Museum of European and Mediterranean Civilisations)

 The MuCEM is Marseille’s newest national museum and an icon of modern Marseille.
 It sits at the entrance to the Vieux Port and is dedicated to the history and culture of the Mediterranean.
+It’s not just “old stuff from the past” but it also reflects migration, contemporary issues, and the sea-facing identity of Marseille.

-It includes exhibits on everything from ancient civilisations to contemporary art, featuring works by Andy Warhol and Jean-Michel Basquiat.
-Don’t forget to head to the rooftop terrace for one of the best panoramic views in the city.
-It’s a nice area to wonder round too, as it also contains Fort Saint-Jean which dates back to the 12th century.
+Head to the rooftop terrace for one of the best panoramic views in the city.
+It’s a nice area to wander round too, as it also contains Fort Saint-Jean which dates back to the 12th century.

 Why go?
 Cultural exploration, contemporary art, panoramic views